 Plus many manufacturers use recycled wood products for the MDF component of the laminate flooring, and laminate flooring does not need special glues for installation or cleaning materials.

-The vast majority of today’s laminate floors come with “click-lock” design systems (also sometimes referred to as a Uniclic system), which mean that you simply install the laminate boards as a floating floor over a sub-floor and foam underlayment.
-One edge of the board will have a groove into which the other edge that has a “tongue” is clicked and locked into place.
+The vast majority of today’s laminate floors come with “click-lock” design systems (also sometimes referred to as a Uniclic system), which mean that you simply install the laminate boards as a floating floor over a sub-floor with foam underlayment.
+One edge of the board will have a groove into which the other edge, that has a “tongue”, is clicked and locked into place.

-The best quality laminates offer generous wear layers that make the flooring very durable and resistant to scratches, dents and stains – much more so than hardwood that can dent much more easily.
+The best quality laminates offer a generous wear layer that makes the flooring very durable and resistant to scratches, dents and stains – more so than hardwood that can dent much more easily.

 Under floor heating systems specifically designed to be used with laminate flooring are widely available; but double check with your floor manufacturer as to suitability.